NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 sudo npm start
 ```

 As with the development steps, the first command brings you to the app directory, and the second will rebuild the app.
-The last two commands are where the two environments differ: `sudo npm run compile-prod` will use a different compilation set up from the `compile-prod` used under-the-hood for `npm run dev`.
+The last two commands are where the two environments differ: `sudo npm run compile-prod` will use a different compilation setup from the `compile-prod` used under the hood for `npm run dev`.
 Most importantly, the production command will instruct the [server.js](./n4c/server.js) file to use the `.env` file for server config.